lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

 Using OmniOpt for a first trial example, it is often sufficient to concentrate on the following configuration parameters:

-1. **Optimization run name:** A name for a OmniOpt run given a belonging configuration.
+1. **Optimization run name:** A name for an OmniOpt run given a belonging configuration.
-1. **Partition:** Choosing the partition on the ZIH system that fits the program needs.
+1. **Partition:** Choose the partition on the ZIH system that fits the programs' needs.
 1. **Enable GPU:** Decide whether a program could benefit from GPU usage or not.
 1. **Workdir:** The directory where OmniOpt is saving its necessary files and all results.
-Derived from the optimization run name, their is created a single directory for every such configuration.
+Derived from the optimization run name, each configuration creates a single directory.
    Make sure that this working directory is writable from the compute nodes.
 It is recommended to use a [workspace](../data_lifecycle/workspaces.md).
 1. **Objective program:** Provide all information for program execution.
 Typically, this will contain the command for executing a wrapper script.
 1. **Parameters:** The hyperparameters to be optimized with the names OmniOpt should use.
 For the example here, the variable names are identical to the input parameters of the Python script.
    However, these names can be chosen differently, since the connection to OmniOpt is realized via the variables (`$x_0`), (`$x_1`), etc. from the GUI section "Objective program".
 Please note that